michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 >2.
 Reach out to us when a builder pubkey is ready to be activated.
 This will be a manual step where we look at recent block submissions to ensure a low historical simulation error rate on a per-pubkey basis.
 >3.
 In the case of an insufficient proposer payment or a missed slot caused by optimistic relaying, we will reach out to the builder with the details and the expectation is that the builder directly refunds the proposer.
-If this isn't done in 24 hours, we will use the collateral to execute the refund.
+The size of the refund is the bid value + 0.01 ETH to compensate for the missing consensus rewards.
+If the refund isn't done in 24 hours, we will use the collateral to repay the proposer.
 >4.
 After any demotion for which the builder is at fault, we will send the error details to the builder and engage with a discussion on what could have caused the error.
 Once we agree that the issue is addressed, we will reactivate optimistic relaying for that builder.
 >5.
-Acknowledge that you have seen this document and understand the requirements.
+We ask builders to acknowledge that they have seen this document and understand the requirements.

 ### Purpose
 Outline the steps needed for builders to onboard to optimistic relaying on the